-The Subseries A-1 Bonds and the Refunding Bonds are being offered to the public, subject to prior sale, when, as and if issued by the Authority and accepted by the Underwriters.
-The Subseries A-2 Bonds and the Subseries A-3 Bonds are being offered to the public when, as and if issued by the Authority, pursuant to two separate notices of sale.
+The Fixed Rate Bonds are being offered to the public when, as and if issued by the Authority, pursuant to four separate notices of sale.
 The issuance of the Fixed Rate Bonds is subject to the approval of legality of the Fixed Rate Bonds and certain other matters by Sidley Austin LLP, New York, New York, Bond Counsel to the Authority.
 Certain legal matters will be passed upon for the Authority by the New York City Corporation Counsel.
-Certain legal matters will be passed upon for the Underwriters by their counsel, Winston & Strawn LLP, New York, New York.
-It is expected that the Fixed Rate Bonds will be available for delivery in New York, New York, or or about August 28, 2012.
+Certain legal matters will be passed upon for the Initial Purchasers by their counsel, Winston & Strawn LLP, New York, New York.
+It is expected that the Fixed Rate Bonds will be available for delivery in New York, New York, on or about December 4, 2012.